UnicornDevCraft/little-lemon/README.md

-# hair-day
+# little-lemon
-A simple website for the Hair Day beauty salon.
+A simple website for the Little Lemon restaurant.